Professional wrestling strikes: Tiger feint kick

 A move in which a wrestler jumps through the second and top rope while holding on to the ropes, using the momentum to swing back around into the ring.
-Originally performed as a fake dive to make opponents and fans think that the wrestler was about to dive through the ropes to opponents outside of the ring, later modified to become a kick to the head of an opponent who is hung on the second rope.
+This move was invented by Japanese professional wrestling pioneer Satoru Sayama, competing as the original Tiger Mask (Tiger Mask I) in New Japan Pro-Wrestling (NJPW) during the early 1980s.
+Sayama originally designed the technique as a psychological misdirection rather than an offensive strike, performed as a fake dive to make opponents and fans think that the wrestler was about to dive through the ropes to opponents outside of the ring.
+It was later modified to become a kick to the head of an opponent who is hung on the second rope.
 This move requires high agility and is mainly used by smaller wrestlers in Japan and Mexico.
 It was popularized internationally by Rey Mysterio, who called the move 619 (after the area code for Mysterio's hometown).
+During his run as Rey Mysterio Jr., he adopted then evolved the move into a direct offensive impact maneuver during the 1990s in Mexico and popularized it globally in ECW, WCW, and WWE, which has also led to Jim Ross calling the move the Area Code Slam.
 It would since also be used by Dominik Mysterio, Iyo Sky and Claudio Castagnoli, with the latter referring to the move as the Swiss-1-9.

 Lariat

 In wrestling, a lariat is performed when an attacking wrestler runs toward an opponent and wraps an arm around the opponent's upper chest or neck, forcing them to the ground.
 This move is similar to a clothesline, the difference being that in a clothesline the wrestler's arm is kept straight to their side during the move, while in the lariat the wrestler strikes the opponent with their arm often in a swinging motion and sometimes dropping face first besides the opponent.

 Typically, a lariat is used as a finishing move while the clothesline is simply a basic strike attack.
 The main difference aside from the mechanics of the movement is the stiffness: a lariat is essentially a very stiff, swinging clothesline.